canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/artik-5-10.md

 title: Samsung Artik 5 or 10
 image: https://assets.ubuntu.com/v1/c5dfb2cb-samsung-artik.png?w=150
 description: Ubuntu Core runs smoothly on both small and large footprint boards.
+tags: samsung, artik, iot, core, server, armhf
+distributions:
+  - Ubuntu Core 16
+  - Ubuntu Server 16.04 LTS
 ---

 # Samsung Artik 5 or 10

+## Ubuntu Core

 We will walk you through the steps of flashing Ubuntu Core on a Samsung Artik 5 or 10.
 At the end of this process, you will have a board ready for production or testing snaps.

-(As an alternative, you can also [install Ubuntu Server 16.04 LTS](#alternative-install:-ubuntu-server-16.04-lts)).

 {% include "includes/markdown/get_started_prerequisites.md" %}

-## Ubuntu Core image
+### Ubuntu Core image

  * [Ubuntu Core 16 image for Samsung Artik 5](http://people.canonical.com/~platform/snappy/artik/uc-series16-final-image/artik5.img.xz)
  * [Ubuntu Core 16 image for Samsung Artik 10](http://people.canonical.com/~platform/snappy/artik/uc-series16-final-image/artik10.img.xz)

-## Installation instructions
+### Installation instructions

  1. Copy the Ubuntu Core image on the SD card by following the [installation media instructions&nbsp;&rsaquo;](/core/get-started/installation-medias)
  * Prepare your Artik to boot from the SD card, by setting the "SW2" switches to 1:on and 2:on